-Unfortunately, terrorist attacks are still possible in the Philippines, especially on the Sulu Archipelago and on Mindanao, the Philippine’s southernmost island.
+Unfortunately, terrorist attacks still occur in the Philippines, especially on the Sulu Archipelago and on Mindanao, the Philippines’ southernmost island.
 Here, the majority of radical Islamist attacks take place.
-Since the armed conflict of 2008 has ended with a cease-fire and peace negotiations, open fights are rare.
-However, the conflict may reemerge, and you are well-advised to stay clear of this area.
+Since the armed conflict of 2008 ended in a cease-fire after peace negotiations, open fights are rare.
+However, the conflict could potentially reemerge, and you would probably be well-advised to stay clear of this area.

-There is a certain danger of attacks and assaults in Manila as well.
-The crime rate is generally rather high in the Philippines, including violent crimes.
+Attacks and assaults in Manila are not unheard of either.
+The crime rate is generally rather high in the Philippines, and violent crimes are no exception.
 Furthermore, the Philippines are prone to volcanic eruptions.
-Earthquakes and seaquakes, as well as tsunamis, are not uncommon.
-Moreover, the country is often hit by severe tropical storms.
-The worst of this kind so far was Typhoon Haiyan, aka Yolanda, which wreaked havoc in the eastern Philippines in November 2013.
+Earthquakes, seaquakes, and tsunamis are not uncommon.
+Moreover, the country is often hit by severe tropical storms, the worst of which was Typhoon Haiyan or Yolanda, which wreaked havoc in the eastern Philippines in November 2013.

 Thus, it is important to closely follow the weather forecast and check up-to-date weather warnings.
-Do follow official safety recommendations and don't hesitate to evacuate an at-risk area.
-Moreover, just in case that you are ever caught in a disaster zone, don't forget to register with your embassy or consulate in the Philippines.
-Thus, diplomatic staff will be aware that a foreign national might be in need of assistance, and they will also help your family and friends from home to learn more about your whereabouts.
+It is wise to follow official safety recommendations, and you should not hesitate to evacuate an at-risk area.
+Further, just in case that you are ever caught in a disaster zone, make sure to register with your embassy or consulate in the Philippines.
+If you do, diplomatic staff will be aware that a foreign national might be in need of assistance, and they will also help your family and friends back home learn more about your whereabouts.

 We do our best to keep this article up to date.
 However, if you spot any inaccurate info, don’t hesitate to contact us.